JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 We can see how the API is created.
 To start with, we need to initialize the `libnative_ExportedSymbols` structure.
-Let's take a look at the latest part of the `libnative_api.h` for that:
+Let's take a look at the latest part of the `libnative_api.h` for this:

 ```c
 extern libnative_ExportedSymbols* libnative_symbols(void);
 ```

-The function `libnative_symbols` allows us to open the door from the native code to the Kotlin/Native library.
-That is the entry point we use.
+The function `libnative_symbols` allows us to open the way from the native code to the Kotlin/Native library.
+This is the entry point we use.
 The library name is used as a prefix for the function name.